cloudfoundry/backup-and-restore-sdk-release/README.md

 ### Usage for database backup

-Co-locate the `database-backuper` job on the database VM that should be backed up:
+Co-locate the `database-backup-restorer` job on the database VM that should be backed up:

 ```yaml
 ---